Arden Cho: YouTube

 Cho was previously a part of the "Artichoke and Peachies" joint YouTube blogging channel with Grace Su.
 The account has since been shut down.
 She has also appeared in the web series KTown Cowboys.
 She has her own YouTube channel, ardenBcho, with over 300 videos, predominantly featuring vlogging, song covers, and original music videos.
 She had over 531,000 subscribers as of May 2025.
-In July 2025, Cho collaborated with actor and singer Cha Eun-woo on an acoustic cover of "Free", a song from the animated film KPop Demon Hunters.
+In July 2025, Cho collaborated with actor and singer Cha Eun-woo on an acoustic cover of "Free", a song from KPop Demon Hunters.

 Modeling

 Cho won the 2004 Miss Korea Chicago competition, giving her the opportunity to take part in the Miss Korea Pageant in Seoul.
 At one point, she was in talks for a television show in Korea but walked away from the opportunity due to weight loss and plastic surgery requirements.
 In 2010, the cosmetic brand Clinique announced Cho as the model for their newest advertisement campaign in Asia.
 The campaign was launched in mid-November 2010.
 Cho modeled for Reebok Korea in 2010 and for Nike Japan in 2008.
 She has also modeled for Apple and Alexander McQueen and appeared in Vogue, Purple Fashion and Nylon Magazine.